What’s Hot And What’s Not in the 2019 Subaru Lineup

 What’s Hot In the New 2019 Subaru Lineup

 Despite being colorful enough and even an oddball at times, there was still something the Subaru lineup has lacked until now.
 That thing was a three-row SUV, but with the introduction of the all-new 2019 Subaru Ascent, the Japanese have finally rectified that problem.
-The 2019 Subaru Ascent has only just entered the market, and it’s immediately become one of the best vehicles in its class.
-The mid-size family SUV offers a flexible interior with space for up to eight, a standard touchscreen display with Apple CarPlay and Android Auto, and a number of standard electronic safety goodies which even includes automatic emergency braking and adaptive cruise control from the get-go.
-On the other hand, the Ascent fails to impress when it comes to driving dynamics, but then again, which intermediate family SUV doesn’t?
+The new Subaru Ascent has only just entered the market, and it’s immediately become one of the best vehicles in its class.
+The mid-size family SUV offers a flexible interior with space for up to eight passengers and 47.5 cubic feet of cargo space, a standard touchscreen display with Apple CarPlay and Android Auto, between 4 and 6 USB ports between specific trim levels, and a number of standard electronic safety goodies which even includes automatic emergency braking and adaptive cruise control from the get-go.
+On the other hand, the new car fails to impress when it comes to driving dynamics, but then again, which intermediate family SUV doesn’t?
 It can also be rather noisy at high speeds which isn’t something owners of a $32,000 vehicle should have to deal with.

 Like most Subies out there, the compact Forester isn’t a car for everyone.
 Despite that, as many as 177,563 buyers decided to get one in 2017, and that figure should only grow now that the Forester has undergone a complete overhaul for MY 2019.
 The second-best selling Subaru vehicle in the U.S. aims to retain its current base of followers by remaining true to its roots and adding a few improvements in the process.
 The fifth-generation Forester might have kept most of its predecessor’s shape, but it now sports a lighter and stronger frame underneath.
 Since the platform is shared with the Impreza, the new Forester benefits from some WRX enhancements like a brake-based torque-vectoring system and Subaru Intelligent Drive throttle control.
 Furthermore, the next-gen Forester also offers a number of contemporary tech features such as a facial-recognition camera from the top Touring trim, which prevents a loss of focus on the driver’s part.
 Finally, even the entry-level models are all equipped with standard automatic emergency braking, forward-collision alert, lane-keeping assist, and adaptive cruise control.